-Use the $\triangle$ or $\nabla$ keys to select ACCESSORIES.
-Press the $\square$ key to enter the accessories submenus and screens.
+Use the $\blacktriangle$ or $\blacktriangledown$ keys to select ACCESSORIES.
+Press the $\blacksquare$ key to enter the accessories submenus and screens.
 This set of screens allows the installer to trigger alerts (reminders) when periodic maintenance is recommended for any of the following accessories: